-As of June 30, 2014, the Company had a cash and cash equivalents balance of \$11,294,681 (December 31, 2013 - \$14,852,876) to settle current liabilities of \$980,947 (December 31, 2013 - \$834,958).
+As of December 31, 2014, the Company had a cash and cash equivalents balance of \$6,111,069 (2013 - \$14,852,876) to settle current liabilities of \$607,355 (2013 - \$834,958).

-The Company will be required to raise additional capital to meet its commitments under the Tamarack Earn-in Agreement and for working capital, including salaries and other administrative/overhead costs.
-The Company expects to raise capital before the end of the year.
+In order to meet future funding of the Tamarack Earn-in Conditions and for working capital, including salaries and other administrative/overhead costs, the Company will need to raise additional capital.
+On November 6, 2014, the Company completed a private placement for aggregate gross proceeds of \$4.4 million.
+In addition, on March 26, 2015, Kennecott provided Talon with an unsecured loan (see Note 18 - Subsequent Event).
+The Company expects to raise capital in the second half of 2015.
 Although the Company has been successful in raising additional funds to date, there can be no assurance that adequate or sufficient funding will be available or available on terms acceptable to the Company to meet the Company's commitments.
 Historically, the Company's main source of funding has been the issuance of equity securities for cash.
-The Company's access to such funding is always uncertain and this is particularly true in the current uncertain global financial markets, which may continue to be characterised by significant reductions in liquidity and access to capital.
+The Company's access to such funding is always uncertain and this is particularly true in the current uncertain global financial markets, which may continue to be characterized by significant reductions in liquidity and access to capital.